March 2026

 Certificate of insurance request automation63% of agencies report strong ROI

-The Five Highest-Value Automation Opportunities in Insurance
+The Five Highest-Value Automation Workflows in Insurance

-1. Renewal Management Automation
+Renewal Management Automation

-Policy renewals are the most important event in any insurance agency's calendar, yet most agencies have no systematic renewal management process beyond the reminder that pops up in their agency management system (AMS) 60 days before expiration.
+Policy renewals are the most important event in any insurance agency's calendar, yet most agencies have no systematic renewal management process beyond the reminder that pops up in their agency management system 60 days before expiration.
 Clients who are not proactively contacted before renewal are vulnerable to competitor outreach, and the agent who makes the first renewal contact almost always retains the business.

-2. New Client Onboarding and Cross-Sell Automation
+New Client Onboarding and Cross-Sell Automation

-3. Claims Support Communication Automation
+Claims Support Communication and COI Automation

 A client who files a claim is simultaneously your most vulnerable and most reachable relationship point.
 They are anxious, they need information, and they are paying attention in ways they usually are not.
 An agent who is proactively helpful and communicative during the claims process retains clients at dramatically higher rates and generates more referrals.
+Automated claims status check-ins — triggered by claim filing, then at regular intervals until resolution — keep clients informed without requiring agent time for every update.

 Renewal Automation Value — Impact on Policy Retention Rate

-Agencies with 90+ day renewal sequence: avg retention94%
+Agencies with 90-day renewal sequence: avg retention94%

 Agencies with 60-day renewal outreach: avg retention87%